CVanchieri/CS-ProblemSolvingFrameWork/Installing-Python-3-and-pipenv.md

 ### WSL

-**NOTE: WSL will NOT work for one of the modules since that module uses a GUI.**

 If you're running Windows 10+, you might want to install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with Ubuntu.

 Some people install WSL, anyway, for the C portion of the CS curriculum.